 Sudden Changes and Big Decisions

 Change is life's only constant.
 Sometimes these changes strike without warning.
 If you or a loved one has experienced a sudden illness or serious accident, you understand how abruptly everything can change.
 Are you or a loved one suddenly in need of nursing home care?
 Finding and affording quality care on short notice can be stressful and draining.
 We can help you determine the best options for care and how to qualify for Medicaid to help finance them.

 The Medicaid Maze

-Medicaid Qualification Process: Finding the Way
+The Medicaid Qualification Process: Finding Your Way

 Seek appropriate counsel before you apply for and seek to qualify for Medicaid.
 We can give you - and your family - peace of mind during a difficult and uncertain time.
 When dealing with Medicaid, legal advice is something you cannot afford to go without.

 * Since these amounts are adjusted annually, these numbers may vary slightly depending on when the most recent figures are released.